rodrigors3012/dota-teams/README.md

 # Current Features

-Will display the player, match, and hero data for the team by the given id in `app.component.ts`.
+Will display the player, match, and hero data for the team with the ID entered in the search bar.
+Check [OpenDota](https://www.opendota.com/) for team IDs.

 # Planned Features

-- Search bar to enter team name that will update the page data.
+- Angular Material.
+This should also result in implementation of pagination, sorting, and filtering for all tables.
-- Better looking CSS.
+- Different tabs for each of the three tables.
-- Sorting and filtering functionality for all tables.
+- Search by name instead of, or in addition to, team ID.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.